 - Positive Psychology training to help people become happier by learning to use Positive Psychology and other techniques.

 I love helping people with anxiety or fears because they can improve quickly.
-Overcoming fear makes life dramatically better.
+Overcoming fears changes your life.
 While at Kaiser, I created and lead specialized therapy groups for anxiety and trained postdoctoral psychology residents in anxiety treatment.
 I was the “anxiety champion” for our clinic and helped develop regional best practice treatment guidelines.
-Dr. Lindsey Kremmel and I have written a self-help book on overcoming anxiety and panic attacks (in press).

 Virtual Reality Therapy for Anxiety